josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/🪞_the_polite_othering.md

 ## ✳️ Constellations
 - ⚖️ *The Conduit and the Safeguard — UK–Israel Data Pathways*
 - 🕰️ *When the Clock Stops for Security*
-- ☔️ *Protocol Integrity SOP*
 - 🎓 *Safeguarding as Surveillance — University Case Pattern*

 ---

 *Purpose → To describe how apparently protective attitudes toward Jews can reproduce inequality when Jewish voices are treated as symbolic rather than authoritative.*

+_Last updated: 2025-12-11_